 Safety: Generally speaking, Thailand is a safe place to go.
 Yes, there are a few scams here and there but as long as you take the time to read about them beforehand, you’re good.
 Based on our years of experience of traveling all over the world, we would never leave home without travel insurance.
 We recommend going with World Nomads.

-Language: In the Thai Islands, English is a lot more common as more and more people are in the tourism industry.
-Most people, especially those who work in tours will be able to help you out.
+Language: In the Thai Islands, English is a lot more common as a lot of people are in the tourism industry.
+Most people, especially those who work in tour activities and hotels will be able to help you out.
 In Northern Thailand and more rural areas, there are chances that you will encounter people who don’t speak English.
 However, don’t fret.
-Smiles and a fun game of charades are a great way to get to know the locals.
+Smiles and a fun game of charades is a great way to get to know the locals.
 To help you out, here are a few basic Thai phrases and words that are useful for traveling.